junxit/us-congress-bills-114/bill.md

   > - **(d)** *No unauthorized entry* Nothing in this section shall be construed to authorize an individual to enter a public building or portion thereof that the individual is not otherwise authorized to enter.

 - **(b)** *Clerical amendment* The table of sections at the beginning of chapter 33 of title 40, United States Code, is amended by inserting after the item related to section 3316 the following new item:
-- **(c)** *Effective date* The amendments made by this section shall take effect one year after the date of the enactment of this Act.
+- **(c)** *Effective date* The amendments made by this section shall take effect 1 year after the date of the enactment of this Act.

 ## § 16.
 Use of reclaimed refrigerants

 Not later than 180 days after the date of enactment of this Act, the Administrator of General Services shall issue a report examining the feasibility of giving preference to the use of reclaimed refrigerants to service existing equipment of Federal buildings.

+## § 17.
+Sales and savings

+- **(a)** *Definition* In this section, the term “property” means the following:
+  - **(1)** The property located in the District of Columbia, subject to survey and as determined by the Administrator of General Services, generally consisting of Squares 325 and 326 and a portion of Square 351 and generally bounded by 12th Street, Independence Avenue, C Street, and the James Forrestal Building, all in Southwest Washington, District of Columbia, including all associated air rights, improvements thereon, and appurtenances thereto.
+  - **(2)** The property located in the District of Columbia, subject to survey and as determined by the Administrator, generally consisting of Square 326 south of C Street, including the building known as the Cotton Annex.
+- **(b)** *Sale* Not later than December 31, 2018, the Administrator shall sell the property at fair market value at highest and best use.
+- **(c)** *Net proceeds* Any net proceeds of a sale under subsection (b) shall be paid into an account in the Federal Buildings Fund established under section 592 of title 40, United States Code.
+Upon deposit, the net proceeds from the sale may be expended only subject to a specific future appropriation.